4. What is available?

 For a person who has problems with speech, communicating using cards that combine pictures and text may help.
 Someone caring for the person might use these cue cards to offer different options for an activity, for example.
 The person would then point or nod to choose the one they want.

 Talking mats is a popular app which takes this idea onto a tablet or computer.
 People can communicate how they feel, or who they want to spend time with – for example, by selecting the picture or symbol from the options offered.
 Talking mats is increasingly used to engage people with dementia living in care homes.

-Safety is a big concern for people with dementia and their carers, especially if the person lives alone.
+It is important that people with dementia can feel safe in their home, especially if they live alone.
 Technology that supports someone to remain safe can help them to stay living at home for longer.
-Often safety devices can be linked to telecare systems (see 'Telecare' below).
+Often safety devices can be linked to telecare systems (see ‘Telecare’ below).

 Technology designed to support a person’s safety includes the following:

 - Automatic lights that come on when the person is moving around.
 They can help to prevent trips and falls.

 - Automated shut-off devices that can stop the gas supply if the gas has been left on, or turn off a cooker if it’s been left on.
 These may need to be installed, which may cost money, and there may be costs for reconnecting the gas supply.

 - Water isolation devices that can turn off a tap if it’s left running, preventing flooding.

 - Special plugs that allow users to choose a certain water depth in a sink or bath.
 If the water goes above that level, the plug opens and the water drains.
 They can also include a heat sensor that changes the colour of the plug when it reaches a certain temperature.
 This can help prevent floods and scalds.